Key Areas of Bilateral Cooperation

 - US Naval vessels visit UAE ports more than any other foreign ports, and 4,000+ US personnel are hosted at Al Dhafra Air Base in Abu Dhabi.

-- Largest US export market in the Middle East for 8 consecutive years, with $22 billion in exports to the UAE in 2016.
-The US has a $19 billion trade surplus with the UAE, the US’ third largest globally.
+- Largest US export market in the Middle East for ten consecutive years, with $19.5 billion in exports to the UAE in 2018.
+The US had a $14.5 billion trade surplus with the UAE in 2018, the US’ fourth largest globally.

 - UAE investments into the US help support hundreds of thousands of good paying American jobs.